 Download Administrative Templates (.admx) for Windows

-The following steps help you to download Windows 10 Administrative Templates based on your selection for the Windows version from the list.
+The following steps will help you download Windows 10 Administrative Templates based on selecting the Windows version from the list.

 - To Download Administrative Templates (.admx).